Autodesk-Forge/forge-tutorial-postman/DA4Revit/instructions/task-6.md

 Design Automation needs to download the input file in order to preocess it.
 This request obtains a temporary signed URL that Design Automation can use to download the file, and saves it to a Postman Environment Variable.

-1. On the Postman sidebar, click **Task 6 - Prepare Cloud Storage > GET Temporary Download URL**.
+1. On the Postman sidebar, click **Task 6 - Prepare Cloud Storage > POST Get Temporary Download URL**.
 The request loads.

 2. Click **Send**.
 If the request is successful, you should see a screen similar to the following image.
 Furthermore, the signed URL is saved to the `ossDownloadURL` Postman Environment Variable.